TOP

 Splitting verbs usually split up in the simple tense, but not in conditional sub-sentences

-de zon ging onder the sun went down toen de zon onderging ging het licht aan when the sun went down the light came on ik leg de woordvolgorde uit I 'm explaining the word order als ik de woordvolgorde uitleg moeten jullie goed opletten when I explain the word order you guys should pay close attention
+de zon ging onder click to hear 2 3 4 the sun went down toen de zon onderging begon de muziek click to hear when the sun went down the music started ik leg de woordvolgorde uit I 'm explaining the word order als ik de woordvolgorde uitleg moeten jullie goed opletten when I explain the word order you guys should pay close attention

 De zon komt door click to hear 2 The sun is coming [through] out (clouds are disappearing) Als de zon doorkomt na een regenbui click to hear 2 3 When the sun comes [through] out after a shower